 13 April 2010

-The Local Government (Infrastructure Requirement Plans) Bill would require local planning authorities to assess the infrastructure needed to support future housing and commercial development and to prepare plans outlining how that infrastructure will be provided.
-The plans must cover sectors such as health, water, sewage, education and transport, must involve consultation, and the cost of preparing the plan would be borne by the planning consent applicant.
+The Bill would require local planning authorities to assess the infrastructure needed to support proposed housing and commercial development in their local plans.
+It must cover services such as health, water and sewage, education and transport, and involve consultation.
+The cost of preparing the infrastructure plan would be paid by the planning applicant.

 Generated 21 February 2026